wonderfan/test/blockchain/routine.md

 ## Networking

 The network event has kqueue and epool mechanism for IO events.
+Go has a powerful built-in profiler that supports CPU, memory, goroutine and block (contention) profiling.Goroutine profile dumps the goroutine call stack and the number of running goroutines.
+Blocking profile shows function calls that led to blocking on synchronization primitives like mutexes and channels.
+A “Stop the World” (STW) is a crucial phase in some garbage collector algorithms to get track of the memory.
+It suspends the execution of the program to scan the memory roots and add write barriers.